 Python Multiline Statements

-As we saw that in Python, a new line simply means that a new statement has started.
-Although, Python does provide a way to split a statement into a multiline statement or to join multiple statements into one logical line.
+As we saw in Python, a new line simply means that a new statement has started.
+However, Python does provide a way to split a statement into a multiline statement or to join multiple statements into one logical line.
 This can be helpful to increase the readability of the statement.
 Following are the two ways to split a line into two or more lines:

 Explicit Line Joining